5 Questions to Ask Your Wedding Photographer

 1. How do you find these people?!

 Of course the first impulse you're going to have is to get into the ol' Google machine and spend countless hours surfing through things that aren't helpful.
 Let me stop you right there.
-A good source to cut to the chase are local wedding magazines.
-Seattle Met Bride & Groom, along with most other local bride magazines contains a vendor list that is quite helpful! (and for more than just photography)
+A good source to cut to the chase is The Knot and local wedding magazines.
+Montana Bride along with most other local bride magazines contains a vendor list that is quite helpful! (and for more than just photography)

 2. How do you like their work?

 There's no point in going any further with photographers if you don't gel with their style, right?
 Right.
 Take a peek at their images.
 Are they artsy, and that's what you like?
 Are they gritty, straightforward and in your face?
+As for me, I'm a little fun, fresh, candid, andventurous, and romantic all sprinkled into one.
 Make sure that you can see YOU in the pictures.

 3. What's your budget?